Why did I get a parking fine?

-The yard is open from 7am to 9pm Monday to Friday and 9am to 1pm on Saturdays.
+The yard is open from 7am to 9pm on weekdays, and 9am to 1pm on Saturdays.
 It is also close to tram and train lines.

 You must provide proof of identity and pay the vehicle release fee to leave with your vehicle.

 If you believe that your vehicle should not have been towed, you may request a review only after you have paid the vehicle release fee.